artefactual/atom-docs/admin-manual/maintenance/troubleshooting.rst

 ..
 TIP::

-   If you don't need to reindex all :term:`entity types <entity>`, you might want to try using the task's ``--exclude-types`` option.
+   If you don't need to re-index all :term:`entity types <entity>`, you might want to try using the task's ``--exclude-types`` option.
 See the full task documentation for more details: